What is a labiaplasty?

 When can I resume normal activities following a labiaplasty?

-Many patients return to normal activities after one week or sooner however, recovery is different for each individual and your plastic surgeon will advise you.
+Many patients return to normal activities after one week or sooner.

 How much does this procedure cost?